 Nerve conduction studies Nerve conduction studies Diagnostic procedures may be needed to confirm a diagnosis suggested by the medical history and neurologic examination.
 Electroencephalography (EEG) is a simple, painless procedure in which... read more and electromyography Electromyography Diagnostic procedures may be needed to confirm a diagnosis suggested by the medical history and neurologic examination.
 Electroencephalography (EEG) is a simple, painless procedure in which... read more (EMG) may be done.
 These tests help doctors determine whether pain result from a problem with muscle or nerves.

 Usually, a combination of treatments is used to treat complex regional pain syndrome.
-Treatment aims to help people move the affected limb more.
+Treatment aims to help people be able to use and move the affected limb.

 Desensitization is also helpful.
 This procedure involves touching the painful part with something that does not usually irritate the skin (such as silk).
 Then, over a period of time, doctors use increasingly irritating materials (such as denim).
 Desensitization can also involve placing the affected limb in a cool water bath, then in a warm water bath.